ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Matched FakeInventory.blacklist change in TILER2 4.0.1.
 Fixes Ancient Scepter not being FakeInventory blacklisted, and mod not being compatible with TILER2 4.0.1.
 - Made card model setup/updates more resilient against broken items.

-**5.0.0**

-- Compatibility changes for Risk of Rain 2 Anniversary Update.
-- Fixed card model text being updated while hidden, leading to NullReferenceExceptions while the HideDesc setting is enabled.
-- Filial Imprinting: attempted to fix server-only code running on clients.
-- Ancient Scepter: fixed deployables getting rerolls when their owner picks up a Scepter.
-- Beating Embryo: in-progress rewrite and public API change, currently mostly nonfunctional; item will be force-disabled during game startup.
-    - Modders: Consider public API for this item to be unstable and not included in semver until further notice.
-- Pillaged Gold: fixed this equipment being completely unusable.